Reliability planning is most effective when it starts during design, not shortly before release.

 Note

-Software Craftsperson’s Mantra: Reliability is a Feature
+Software Craftsperson’s note: Reliability is a feature

 What About SLOs For Non-production Environments?